Ildar-Daminov/Python_for_literature_review_in_Scopus/README.md

 # Before getting started:
-First of all you need have access to Scopus API via pybliometrics:
+First of all, you need to have access to Scopus API via pybliometrics:

 ### Install the pybliometrics package extracting data from Scopus
 Refer to the site for [pybliometrics instructions](https://pybliometrics.readthedocs.io/en/stable/)